 - When the cycle finishes, sprinkle some baking soda on the bottom and then run a second short cycle.

 Are your glasses getting cloudy in your dishwasher?
 Here’s how to fix that – How To Clean Cloudy Glasses With Toothpaste

 How often should you clean the bottom of a dishwasher?

-If you can get into a habit of cleaning your dishwasher regularly, your dishwasher shouldn’t smell and it will clean your dishes much better.
+If you can get into the habit of cleaning your dishwasher regularly, your dishwasher shouldn’t smell, and it will clean your dishes much better.

 Here’s what to do regularly: